Imperial Blender’s Casino

 An action for ‘passing off’ is independent of The Trade Marks Act, 1999.
 An action based on deceit, fraud is not a necessary element to maintain a successful prosecution for ‘passing off’ if it is clear, Defendant has imitated or adopted Plaintiff‘s trademark, in a manner as would confuse public into believing goods of Defendant to be those of Plaintiff [Wockhardt Ltd v.
 Torrent Pharmaceuticals Ltd., (2018) 18 SCC 346; S. Syed Mohideen v.
 P. Sulochana Bai, (2016) 2 SCC 683; Laxmikant V. Patel v.
 Chetanbhat Shah, (2002) 3 SCC 65].

 It does appear, prima facie, Defendant is seeking to create an association, in mind of a customer, of its product with Plaintiff’s.
 Coincidences are just too many.
-Defendant has ingeniously combined features of BLENDERS PRIDE and IMPERIAL BLUE marks to create an overall label and packaging which, in mind of a customer of average intelligence and imperfect recollection, is ‘perilously likely’ to invite an inference of association between Defendant‘s product and of Plaintiff’s.
+Defendant has ingeniously combined features of BLENDERS PRIDE and IMPERIAL BLUE marks to create an overall label and packaging which, in the mind of a customer of average intelligence and imperfect recollection, is ‘perilously likely’ to invite an inference of association between Defendant‘s product and of Plaintiff’s.

 Justice Kekewich in Munday v.
 Carey, (1905) RPC 273: Where you see dishonesty, then even though similarity were less than it is here, you ought, I think, to pay great attention to items of similarity, and less to items of dissimilarity.